 WABA's first years saw few financial problems.
-In September the treasurer reported that during WABA's first year, it had \$1300 income, \$1300 in expenses, and a deficit of \$50 to pay for meeting rooms.
-The treasurer did not report the source of the \$50.
+In September 1973 the Treasurer reported that during WABA's first year, it had \$1,300 income, \$1,300 in expenses, and a deficit of \$50 to pay for meeting rooms.
+The Treasurer did not report the source of the \$50.

-That fall, the money started coming in and WABA could act like a real organization.
-In October 1973, the board approved \$100 for WABA's first employee, Lucy Domin, to help with executing the Meyer Foundation grant.
-Domin, a senior at George Washington University, was to be paid at "a rate equivalent to minimum wage."
-The following month, with coffers bulging at \$9,500, the WABA board appropriated \$3,200 for publication of the Atlas, voted to open a checking account, approved hiring an intern from Antioch College, and approved a move to a new office at 1346 Connecticut Avenue, N.E., at \$95 monthly rent.
+That fall, the money started coming in and WABA acted like a real organization.
+In October 1973, the Board approved \$100 for WABA's first employee, Lucy Domin, to help with executing the Meyer Foundation grant.
+Domin, a senior at George Washington University, was to be paid at ''a rate equivalent to minimum wage."
+The following month, with coffers bulging at \$9,500, the WABA Board appropriated \$3,200 for publication of the GWABA, voted to open a checking account, approved hiring an intern from Antioch College, and approved a move to a new office at 1346 Connecticut Avenue, N.W., at \$95 monthly rent.

 The new office, a small room in the Dupont Circle Building, was a friendly home for WABA.
 Bicycles could be taken into the building.
-Also, it was home to other, low budget, public interest organizations run by kindred souls.
-Office hours were normal business hours, plus Thursday evenings 7:00-9:00 p.m., and Saturdays, 10:00 a.m.-1:00 p.m.
+Also, it was home to other low budget, public interest organizations run by kindred souls.
+Office hours were normal business hours plus Thursday evenings 7 to 9 p.m. and Saturdays 10 a.m. to 1 p.m.

 The low-paid staff changed frequently.
-Domin worked as a part time staff member until the middle of May 1974.
-A full time employee, John Robeck, worked during the first part of that year.
-Robeck was a student at Antioch College, Yellow Springs, Ohio, who was working through Antioch's cooperate work program.
+Domin worked as a part-time staff member until May 1974.
+A full-time employee, John Robeck, worked during the first part of that year.
+Robeck was a student at Antioch College in Yellow Springs, Ohio, who was working through Antioch's cooperative work program.
 Their duties included office maintenance, answering telephone calls and correspondence, and office work.
 An answering machine, donated by Shaw, took calls when the office was closed.

-Robeck was succeeded by Eric Neurath, who apparently did not remain long in the position, and was followed by Leslie Seeche about June 1974.
+Robeck was succeeded by Eric Neurath, who apparently did not remain long in the position, and by Leslie Seeche, in July 1974.
 Seeche, also an Antioch intern, was paid \$65 a week.
 Later, Lance Ringel was hired as the Office Manager toward the end of 1974.
-In an example of "title creep" which recurred several times in WABA's history, he was elevated to the position of "Executive Director" by the time he left June 9, 1975.
+In an example of title creep which recurred many times in WABA's history, he was elevated to the position of "Executive Director" by the time he left in June 1975.

 Shaw ran for reelection as Chairman against Steve Hudak at the annual meeting in September 1973.
+Hudak was an analyst for the U.S. Treasury Department with a thriving interest in urban design.
 Hudak, who had worked closely with Shaw from the beginning of WABA, was an organization mainstay.
-He was the first ongoing editor of Ride On!!, and had served as secretary during the first part of 1973.
-After losing the chairmanship, Hudak settled for becoming Vice Chairman.
-However, Shaw abruptly resigned at a board meeting March 27, 1974, and Hudak took over.
+He was the first ongoing editor of Ride On, and had served as secretary during the first part of 1973.
+After losing the chairmanship, Hudak settled for Vice Chairman.
+However, Shaw abruptly resigned at a Board meeting March 27, 1974, and Hudak took over.